Morgan Silver Dollar Value Guide

 Are Morgan dollars rare?

-What does MS-65 mean for a Morgan dollar?
+What does MS-65 mean?

 How do I know if my Morgan dollar has been cleaned?